brunorijsman/rift-python/doc/docker.md

 The `docker-shell` script starts a container running the bash shell:

 <pre>
-(env) $ ./docker-shell
+(env) $ docker/docker-shell
 root@ee292d55bf57:/#
 </pre>

-At this point you are in an Ubuntu Linux environment and you can execute any ol' Linux command:
+At this point you are in an Ubuntu Linux environment and you can execute any Linux command:

 <pre>
 root@ee292d55bf57:/# <b>uname</b>